bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-If the AS trusts the RC to present verifiable assertions, the AS MAY decide, based on its policy, to skip interaction with the RO, even if the RC provides one or more interaction capabilities in its request.
+If the AS trusts the RC to present verifiable assertions, the AS MAY decide, based on its policy, to skip interaction with the RO, even if the RC provides one or more interaction modes in its request.

 ### Identifying the User by Reference {#request-user-reference}